-3GPP TSG-SA WG4 Meeting #135 S4-260252
+3GPP TSG-SA WG4 Meeting #135 S4-26xxxx

-9-13 February 2026, Goa, India
+9-13 February 2026, Goa, India revision of S4-260252

 Source: Nokia

 Title: Determining suitable DaCAS example solutions

 Agenda item: 7.5

 Document for: DISCUSSION and AGREEMENT

 Introduction

 DaCAS work item [1] targets specification of suitable example solution(s) for generating IVAS input formats.
 In the course of the work item, several target devices have been identified with varying form factors and microphone placement.
 As the IVAS codec furthermore supports many input formats, it can be expected there to be even a large number of example solutions being submitted.
 Thus, it is seen useful to clarify how the (suitable) example solutions are specified.